Pupwiz/my-debian/README.md

 ## Custom files

+- `profiles`: contains custom profiles;
+- `images`: is created by `simple-cdd` and contains result image;
+- `tools`: contains customized script (part of the build), which copies custom extras;
+- `build`: builds custom packages and than runs `simple-cdd` to create an image;
+- `nick-i3-deb.conf`: config file for `simple-cdd`;
-- `./custom_extra/cfg`: subdirectories of this dir will be `tar`'ed and stored at installation media directory `simple-cdd/cfg` (for example:
+- `./custom_extras/cfg`: subdirectories of this dir will be `tar`'ed and stored at installation media directory `simple-cdd/cfg` (for example:
-  `./custom_extra/cfg/foo/ -> /cdrom/simple-cdd/foo.tar`) and later unpacked to
+  `./custom_extras/cfg/foo/ -> /cdrom/simple-cdd/foo.tar`) and later unpacked to
   the target root dir; this is for general configuration (like console, grub, etc);
-- `./custom_extra/pkg-src`: subdirectories of this dir will be converted to `deb` packages with `dh-make` and `dpkg-buildpackage` (script will take care of this);
+- `./custom_extras/pkg-src`: subdirectories of this dir will be converted to `deb` packages with `dh-make` and `dpkg-buildpackage` (script will take care of this);
-- `./custom_extra/pkg`: temporary dir of packages, built from `pkg-src`, should not be put into version control;
+- `./custom_extras/pkg`: temporary dir of packages, built from `pkg-src`, should not be put into version control;

 ## VirtualBox Guest Additions

 In case of executing this image as a VirtualBox guest, I had an issues starting Xorg.
 This is, probably, due xorg trying to load module, requiring vbox additions.
-At least, it can be cured with installation of guest additions, so I put the script to install them into default user's profile.

-So, if you cannot login into the first console after OS installation, due X errors, use Alt+F2 to login into the second console and run script from there.
+I created a script to start vbox guest additions at first login, which should run automatically, but if something goes wrong, you may switch to the second console with Alt+F2 and use it to install them manually.

-Script should be in the user's home dir: `~/install-vb-guest-additions`.
+Script will be in `/etc/skel/.bash_profile.postinst`.

 ## Make installation USB stick

-Conveniently, `simple-cdd` creates an image suitable to be "burn" to USB drive with just terminal tools.
-I haven't try to do it in Linux yet, only on Mac OS
+Conveniently, `simple-cdd` creates an image suitable to be "burn" to the USB drive with just terminal tools.
+I haven't try to do it in Linux yet, only on Mac OS X.
-X.  (I use Mac mini as a backup computer, so, for me it's currently more important to be able to create an installation media with it.)

 Both Mac OS X and Linux can use similar method, so if it works on Mac, it should work on Linux as well.